thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:03:42]
 **Bradley:**
 You said you want a work partner.
-Like dad has Steve Scow.
+Like Dad has Steve Scow.
 Like, I had Jeremy Leavitt for a while.
 Just like, what was I going to say?

 [01:03:55]
 **Bradley:**